Reed Hadley

 Reed Hadley (born Reed Herring, June 25, 1911 – December 11, 1974) was an American film, television and radio actor.

 Early life

-Hadley was born in Petrolia, Texas, to Bert Herring, an oil well driller, and his wife Minnie.
-Hadley had one sister, Bess Brenner.
-He was reared in Buffalo, New York, where he attended and graduated from Bennett High School.
+Hadley was born in Petrolia, Texas.

 Career

 Before moving to Hollywood, he acted in Hamlet on stage in New York City, a last-minute substitute for the scheduled actor who failed to appear to portray Fortinbras.

 Radio

 In the 1950s, Hadley played Chad Remington on Frontier Town.
 He also was one of the actors who portrayed cowboy hero Red Ryder on the Red Ryder series during the 1940s.

-On September 16, 1950, Hadley was on Tales of the Texas Rangers episode Candy Man.
+On September 16, 1950, Hadley was on Tales of the Texas Rangers episode "Candy Man".

 Television

 Hadley starred in two television series, Racket Squad (1950–1953) as Captain Braddock, and The Public Defender (1954–1955) as Bart Matthews, a fictional attorney for the indigent.
 He also was a guest star on such programs as the religion anthology series, Crossroads, and on Rory Calhoun's CBS western series, The Texan.
-In 1959, he played fictitious Sheriff Ben Tildy in "The Sheriff of Boot Hill", with Denver Pyle cast as Joe Lufton.
+In 1959 he played Sheriff Ben Tildy in "The Texan" espisode "The Sheriff of Boot Hill", and was pitted against bad guys Denver Pyle cast as saloon keeper Joe Lufton and his gunslinging partner Charles Maxwell cast as Luke Stricker.
 He also guest starred in Sea Hunt Season 4/Episode 4;Vital Error.
-In 1958 he played a crooked businessman/millionaire in an episode of Wagon Train.
+In 1958 he played the rapacious mining baron Mort Galvin in S1 E39 "The Sacramento Story" on Wagon Train.